wcruzx/wcruzx/README.md

-### Hi There, I'm Wéverson Cruz 👋
+### Hi There 👋

-- I am Wéverson Cruz.
-I graduated in Systems Analysis and Development and hold a postgraduate degree in Software Engineering.
-I have experience in the areas of Systems Support and Software Development, with expertise in programming languages, databases, and quality testing.
+- I'm Wéverson Cruz, a Systems Analysis and Development graduate with a postgraduate degree in Software Engineering.
+I have hands-on experience in systems support and software development, focusing on programming, databases, and quality testing.

  ## 👩‍💻 Languages & Tools
 <div style="display: inline_block"><br>